luis-cj/data-science-british-airways/README.md

 ### 1. Objective
 Build a predictive model to understand the factors that influence buying behaviour of customers.
 This is answering to the question, what are the most relevant features that influence a customer booking a flight with British Airways?

+As so, the original project requirement was not to build and deploy a classification machine learning algorithm but only unveil what are the key features that influence a customer actually booking a flight with the airline.
+As a complementary task, the whole system deployment is presented as it would take place in a real business application.

 ### 2. Data collection
 Data is provided by British Airways and it contains information about every transaction taking place at their website, where the target variable is the customer booking a flight or not (0 or 1).